Board of Directors

 Molly Kemp fell in love with Southeast Alaska nearly 40 years ago, and put down roots near the Chichagof Island community of Tenakee Springs.
 Recognizing the vulnerability of her forest home led to decades of political activism, and the formation of the Chichagof Conservation Council.
 Recently retired from the Alaska Department of Fish and Game after 30 field seasons, Molly is thrilled to have an opportunity to help advance the vision of the Inian Islands Institute.

-Jessica first traveled to Southeast Alaska in 2003 and has been in love ever since.
-Her formal background is in English, communications, and editing, which she often puts to use in support of startup projects, particularly those related to sustainability and communication of ideas for the ‘greater good.’
+Jessica first traveled to Southeast Alaska in 2003.
+She came away from that trip filled with a sense of awe for Alaska’s powerful landscapes, its creatures, and it’s enduring wilderness.
+She is thrilled to work with Inian Islands Institute to bringing this experience to students and researchers, and to give back to this incredible part of the planet.
+Her formal background is in English, communications, and editing, which she often puts to service for startup projects, particularly those related to sustainability.
 She currently lives in Seattle, where she hikes some, gardens often, and works primarily as a yoga instructor, taking classes into the outdoors at every opportunity.
-She is thrilled to have her shoulder to the wheel for Inian Islands Institute.

 Ann and her husband Dan are both medical doctors, and Ann’s guidance through this pandemic has been invaluable.
 As a mother, a volunteer, and an experienced board member, Ann shows her passionate devotion to her community and to the biosphere in countless ways.
 After visiting the Hobbit Hole last fall and declaring it “extraordinary!!!”
 Ann was hooked.
 We couldn’t be happier about that.
 Ann is a whirlwind of ideas and connections, with a singularly graceful way of moving through the world.
 Her arrival marks an exciting new phase of life for Inian Islands institute.